northpolesec/santa-dndump/README.md

-# santa-dndump
-Tool to wait for a Santa distributed notification block and print it to stdout

 # santa-dndump - A tool to listen for Santa's Distributed Notifications in a script

-Subscribes to Santa's distributed notifications for a single block and dumps data from associated user info to stdout.
+Subscribes to Santa's distributed notifications for a single block and dumps data from associated user info to stdout as JSON.

 Inspired by [dndump](https://github.com/nktzbkv/dndump).